godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 			- Tyrant-Class
 			- Emperor-Class
 			- Usurper-Class
 		- Body Type: The layout of the Behemoth's body.
 Dictates the general amount of limbs the Behemoth has.
-Also determines Base Dodge Die Size.
+Also provides a Dodge Die Size adjustment.
 			- Quadruped
+				- Dodge: +1
 			- Winged Quadruped
+				- Dodge: +2
 			- Biped
+				- Dodge: -1
 			- Winged Biped
+				- Dodge: +0
 			- Serpentine
+				- Dodge: +2
 			- Winged Serpentine
+				- Dodge: +3
 		- Elemental Affinity: The elemental charge of the Behemoth's mana.
 Not all Behemoths have affinities.
 			- Fire
 			- Water